ny4rlk0/redsn0w/README.md

 >All redsn0w versions (macOS + Windows)

 > [!CAUTION]
-> Scan with virustotal before using.
+> Scan with Virus Total before using.
 I am giving no warranty because i did not create the files!